Prevention of Medical Errors for Florida Occupational Therapists

 Online Continuing Education Course

-MANDATORY FOR FLORIDA OT/OTA.
-This course fulfills the 2-hour Florida Board of Occupational Therapy requirement for reporting and prevention of medical errors.
+FLORIDA OCCUPATIONAL THERAPY MANDATORY COURSE.
+This Prevention of Medical Errors CEU fulfills the 2-hour requirement for Florida OTs and OTAs.
 Covers preventing medical errors in the practice setting; populations of special vulnerability, strategies and interventions, root cause analysis, and Florida's medical error reporting requirements.
+24 hour electronic reporting to CE Broker for existing license holders.

 Course Price: $20.00